Sonoport/sonoport.github.io/_posts/2015-02-09-sampler-and-delaynode.markdown

 I know, more craziness.

-Here we use the .onload method and assign it to a function we want to run once we have received our audio data.
-This is where the web audio API will translate the 0s and 1s for us using `context.decodeAudioData`.
+Here we use the `.onload` method and assign it to a function we want to run once we have received our audio data.
+This is where the webaudio API will translate the 0s and 1s for us using `context.decodeAudioData`.
 This method takes two arguments, `getKick.response`, and a function that stores our newly decoded audio in a buffer inside of the browser.

-This is how sample playback in web audio works -
+This is how sample playback in webaudio works -

 We fetch the file, then we decode it, then we store it in a buffer where we can access it using a special node called the __AudioBufferSourceNode__.
 It is created by calling `context.createBufferSource`.
 We will create a function that will assign a variable to a new AudioBufferSourceNode, then input our decoded audio buffer into this AudioBufferSourceNode.